SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Formatting_cheatsheet.md

 # Some basic instruction for creating repository with an .md (markdown) file
+Once you are in the GitHub account, click on the BioDiv icon in the upper right and "Your repositories".
+A repository is basically a folder where we can keep files.

 Normal text can be written, well, normally with no hash (#)